ecadlabs/taquito/docs/set_delegate.md

 > **Why doesn't Taquito abstract KT1 manager accounts so I can just call setDelegate()**
 >
-> For the time being, we regard KT1 manager accounts as a regular smart contract.
+> For the time being, we regard KT1 manager accounts as regular smart contracts.
 It is possible to have a smart contract that is not following the manager.tz conventions, and that also delegates to a baker.
 The correct lambda to pass to a contract to delegate is application/wallet specific.
 Therefore Taquito does not make any assumption on the KT1.

 ### Example of delegation for a KT1